python-ring-doorbell/python-ring-doorbell/README.md

-This project is a Python wrapper to access the Ring.com doorbell.
+This project is a Python wrapper to access the Ring.com (http://www.ring.com) doorbell.

-Currently Ring.com does not offer an official API.

 ## Install
 ```bash